Leonucn/Echo-chat/README.md

   * 🖼️ Custom profile picture upload (via Cloudinary)

   * 🔒 Mark as Private (only visible to creator) or Public

+* 🧠 AI with Chat Memory:

+  * Remembers last 10+ messages in each conversation

+  * Context-aware responses feel consistent and natural

 * 🔁 Supports CRUD operations: